| This is the 19th story of Our Life Logs |

 1 | Letting go at a tender age

 My mother gave birth on the day she was to start her Kenya Certificate of Primary Education (KCPE) exams.
 She missed the exams, got deserted by her boyfriend (my father), and left to fend for herself.
 With no other options, she got married, and when her husband died a few years into the marriage, she agreed to have me adopted by a distant relative.
 My younger sister was left in her care and they went to stay with her parents.

 I was seven years old, and with a new environment and faces I had not seen before, I was at a loss.
 I did whatever was thrown at me without a question.
 I learned at a young age that I was not there to enjoy life but to redeem that of my mother.
 I felt sorry for her, and when I knelt down to pray, I asked God to give her whatever she lacked, just as a child would.

 My adoptive parents had three children; however, the place seemed to host a lot of other relatives, always coming and leaving.
 Whenever the other kids left, I felt like an orphan, until I accepted the new place as my permanent home.
 I would do all the chores assigned to me religiously.
 If I failed to finish any one of them, I would get a thorough beating.
 I did what I had to do to survive.

 2 | Choosing education above all

 At 16, I joined high school.
 I was qualified for a boarding school with better quality of education, but my “parents” said they did not have the funds to take me to a fancy school.
 I did not mind.
-All I wanted was education, whether I could get it under a grass thatched roof or on an open playfield.
+All I wanted was education, whether I could get it under a grass thatched roof or on an open playground.
 I had to live my life, command my destiny, and work hard for the sake of my mother and my siblings.